Mike Ford Player Props: Mariners vs. Twins

 Mike Ford At The Plate

-- Ford has four doubles, nine home runs and seven walks while hitting .261.
+- Ford is hitting .271 with five doubles, nine home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.